 From a lender’s standpoint, equipment financing poses less risk because the lender has a valuable asset it can seize and resell in the event a company fails to pay back the loan as agreed.
 As a business borrower, it’s nice not to have the requirement of putting up additional collateral to secure the loan, other than the actual equipment being financed.

 Once you’ve made the decision that you are going to finance your company’s equipment purchase, you’ll need to find the right lender to approach for a loan.
-Below are six ways you can borrow money to purchase equipment for your business, each with a number of different financing companies you can choose from.
+Below are several ways you can borrow money to purchase equipment for your business, each with a number of different financing companies to choose from.

 The SBA itself doesn’t issue business loans.
 Rather, the agency guarantees a portion of small business loans made by commercial lending institutions like a bank, credit union, and other lender.
 This reduces risk for loan providers and, in many cases, makes it easier for small businesses to qualify for affordable financing.